yousafsyed/fyp_fuzzy_keyword/readme.md

 Through rigorous security analysis, we show that our proposed solution is secure and privacypreserving, while correctly realizing the goal of fuzzy keyword search.
 Extensive experimental results demonstrate the efficiency of the proposed solution

 ## Intended use
-This project is inttended for educational purpose.
+This project is just for educational purpose.
 Its my final year project for Don Bosco Univerity

 ## License